apache/trafficserver/doc/reference/configuration/records.config.en.rst

   privileges during loading of SSL certificates.
 By enabling this, SSL certificate files' access rights can be restricted to help reduce the vulnerability of certificates.

+  This feature requires Traffic Server to be built with POSIX capabilities enabled.

 Client-Related Configuration
 ----------------------------